DanielleMStevens/Mining_Known_MAMPs/Methods.md

     ```

 These output trees are used to build Figure 2A and Figure 3A.
 The tips are colored manually as well as adding the of the data using Inkscape.
+This script will also import the immunogenicity conclusions which will be mapped onto the phylogenetic trees in #9 (Analyses/ROS_Screen/ROS_Screen_data.xlsx).

 ### 8. Assessing immunogenicity outcomes follow diversifcation of a common ancestor